Music of Final Fantasy VIII: Eyes on Me

 "Eyes on Me" is the ballad that serves as the theme of the game Final Fantasy VIII.
 It was performed by Chinese singer Faye Wong and composed, like the rest of the game music, by Nobuo Uematsu.
 Within the game, the song is written by Julia Heartilly, a pianist who is the love interest of Laguna Loire.
 The lyrics, written in imperfect English, unveil the hopes of a night club singer for romance with a member of her audience.
 It is heard repeatedly throughout the game in various incarnations, including as an instrumental piece entitled "Julia", as well as in "Waltz for the Moon" and "Love Grows" for the "love" scenes between Squall Leonheart and Rinoa Heartlily.

 Near the end of the production of Final Fantasy VII, the developers suggested to use a song with lyrics, but abandoned the idea when they could not connect the idea to the game's themes and story.
 Uematsu, however, thought a ballad would work.
 This resulted in the game's developers sharing "countless" artists, eventually deciding on Faye Wong, a Chinese vocalist.
 Uematsu claimed "her voice and mood seem to match my image of the song exactly", and that her ethnicity "fits the international image of Final Fantasy".
 After negotiations were made, "Eyes on Me" was recorded in Hong Kong with an orchestra.
+IGN claimed that she was reportedly paid $1 million US dollars for her work.
+It was the first Final Fantasy pop ballad.